Weave Code

 kirschbaum-development/eloquent-power-joins

-Add “Laravel way” joins to Eloquent: join via relationship definitions, reuse model scopes in joined contexts, query relationship existence with joins, and sort by related columns/aggregations—cleaner, more readable join queries with less boilerplate.
+Eloquent Power Joins brings Laravel-style joins to Eloquent.
+Join via relationship definitions, reuse model scopes in join contexts, query relationship existence with joins, and sort by related columns/aggregations—all with cleaner, more readable queries.

 View on GitHub